adavis46/writ350sp17/syllabus.md

 * Design content that is universally accessible and adaptable from the concept stage to the execution stage.

 ## Course Logistics

+### Communication
+WRIT 350 online makes use of a variety of communication and collaboration tools.
+In addition to email, you should use the course's Slack channel to communicate with the instructor and each other.

+### Online Office Hours
+I am generally available online and f2f M-F during regular (Central Time) business hours.
+Outside of these times, the fastest way to reach me is through Slack, followed by email.

 ### Attendance Polocy
 Although our class does not meet face-to-face due to its online format, active participation is expected and required.
 Being an active participant in the class means that if you were not a member of the class the quality of the class would be noticeably affected (e.g., through the absence of your contributions to online discussion forums, participation in peer review, etc.).